 Respiratory Disorders

-Conditions evaluated under Respiratory Disorders result in either difficulty moving air into or out of the lungs or they affect gas exchange across the lungs’ cell membranes.
+Conditions evaluated under respiratory disorders result in either difficulty moving air into or out of the lungs or affecting gas exchange across the lungs’ cell membranes.
 Common examples of these types of disorders include:

 - Asthma